idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step09_hpmr.md

 ### Geometry Features

-- Trimming plane defined by a point and a normal vector.
+- Trimming plane defined by a point and a normal vector
-- Elements that lie on one side of the plane will be deleted.
+- Elements whose centroids lie "above" (in the direction of the normal vector) the plane will be deleted
 - Set new outer boundary ID on sliced lines to be referenced later
 - To slice the full core in half